berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

 5. **Import HR Schema** into Azure Database for PosgreSQL

 - [x] Task:

+**DON'T FORGET** : Edit the PostgreSQL server (labXXXX.postgresql.database.azure.com) in the psql command to reflect your lab environment, also in the username string:  pgadmin@labXXXX

 ~~~
 psql -h lab8381412.postgres.database.azure.com -p 5432 -U hr@lab8381412 -d lab303